Garden Calender for the Brisbane region

 February

-February can deliver extreme weather in terms of thunderstorms and even cyclones.
+February can deliver extreme weather in terms of thunderstorms flooding and even cyclones.
 Maintenance tasks such as keeping gutters and drains free of debris, potential mosquito-breeding sites free of standing water and the yard free of loose items that could become projectiles in high winds are especially important at this time of year.

-See also Soils, Plant Nutrition, Sweet Peas, Peas, Beans
+See also Soils, Plant Nutrition.

 Soft and nutrient-stressed plants may also be more susceptible than usual to a whole range of pests and diseases, which are prolific at this time of year anyway.
 Be vigilant.
 Remember that preventing reproduction and proliferation now will help reduce problems in subsequent seasons.